 Note

-- Multicurrency is compatible with Mews Terminal S1 and S2 for payments taken in Mews Operations, Mews POS (in-person payments), and Mews Kiosk.
+- Mews Terminal S1 and S2 support Multicurrency for payments taken in Mews Operations, Mews POS for in-person payments, and Mews Kiosk.

-- Multicurrency is not compatible with POS Digital Ordering payments.
+- Multicurrency does not apply to POS Digital Ordering payments.

-- Multicurrency by Mews Payments is currently rolling out to all regions and may not be available in your region at this time.
+- Mews Payments is currently rolling out Multicurrency to all regions and it may not be available in your region at this time.

 In this article, you can find answers to the following frequently asked questions: